easy-temps/vue3-vant-mobile/README.md

 ## Introduction

-🔥🔥🔥 Vue3 Vant Mobile based on `Vue3`, `Vite3`, `Vant4`, `Pinia2`, `TypeScript`; 🚀🚀🚀 Integrate `Plop` to generate any type of code block, integrate `Dark Mode` (Dark) configuration, integrate `Mock` data, and other handy extensions. 💖💖💖 In short, clean, simple, easy to use, reference, can save you a week of development time, hope you like it.
+🔥🔥🔥 Vue3 Vant Mobile based on `Vue3`, `Vite3`, `Vant4`, `Pinia2`, `Vitest`, `TypeScript`; 🚀🚀🚀 Integrate `Plop` to generate any type of code block, integrate `Dark Mode` (Dark) configuration, integrate `Mock` data, and other handy extensions. 💖💖💖 In short, clean, simple, easy to use, reference, can save you a week of development time, hope you like it.

 ## Achievement